hoshangsheth/hoshangsheth/README.md

 ## Professional Highlights

+* Built and deployed AI and ML applications across backend, AI, data, and frontend layers
+* Built SchemaHealer, a founder-led GenAI product focused on CRM data recovery, schema normalization, verification, and resilient LLM-assisted recovery
-* Rebuilt two production ML applications (SLRS, FilmOracle) from Streamlit prototypes into FastAPI + React products, including solving a real memory-constraint failure on free-tier hosting
+* Rebuilt ML applications such as Recovia and FilmOracle from Streamlit prototypes into FastAPI-based application architectures
-* Applied feature engineering, clustering, and supervised learning to real segmentation and scoring problems, with explainability (SHAP) as a first-class requirement rather than an afterthought
+* Designed hybrid AI systems combining deterministic logic, fuzzy matching, and LLM-based semantic reasoning
-* Designed and shipped RAG and LLM-integration components as part of larger application architectures, not standalone notebooks
+* Designed RAG and LLM integration components as part of larger application architectures rather than isolated notebooks
-* Worked backend-first: API contracts, validation, and error handling designed before UI polish
+* Worked backend-first with explicit API contracts, validation, error handling, and separation of concerns
+* Designed graceful fallbacks for AI failures so deterministic processing can continue when an LLM provider is unavailable
-* Deploy exclusively to free-tier infrastructure (Render, Vercel), which forces deliberate tradeoffs around memory, cold starts, and artifact size
+* Worked with constrained deployment environments and made deliberate tradeoffs around memory, cold starts, model size, and infrastructure cost

 ---